awsdocs/aws-control-tower-guide/doc_source/planning-your-deployment.md

 To launch AWS Control Tower in your existing organization, follow the process outlined in [Getting started with AWS Control Tower](getting-started-with-control-tower.md)\.

-For more information about how AWS Control Tower interacts with existing AWS Organizations, see [Enable AWS Control Tower on existing organizations and accounts](existing-orgs.md)\.
+For more information about how AWS Control Tower interacts with existing AWS Organizations, see [Enable AWS Control Tower on organizations and accounts](existing-orgs.md)\.

 ## Launch AWS Control Tower in a New Organization<a name="fresh-deployment-no-existing-orgs"></a>